opinionstage/opinionstage-wordpress-plugin/readme.txt

 https://www.youtube.com/watch?v=zwcRWGsOxxQ?rel=0&showinfo=0

-= Poll Examples: =

-For poll examples, checkout the <a href="https://www.opinionstage.com/showcase?o=wp35e8" target="_blank">Poll Showcase.</a>

-= Trivia Quiz Example: =

-For a trivia quiz example, checkout this <a href="https://www.opinionstage.com/rsacks/test-your-olympic-knowledge?o=wp35e8" target="_blank">Trivia Quiz.</a>

-= Personality Quiz Example: =

-For a personality quiz example, checkout this <a href="https://www.opinionstage.com/rsacks/how-healthy-are-you?o=wp35e8" target="_blank">Outcome Quiz.</a>

-= Survey Example: =

-For a survey example, checkout this <a href="https://www.opinionstage.com/opinionstage/help-us-improve-opinion-stage1?o=wp35e8" target="_blank">Survey.</a>

-= Form Example: =

-For a form example, checkout this <a href="https://www.opinionstage.com/jamiescott935/inquiry-form?o=wp35e8" target="_blank">Form.</a>

-= Slideshow Example: =

-For a slideshow example, checkout this <a href="https://www.opinionstage.com/maryna_bond/top-reasons-why-to-drink-water-daily?o=wp35e8" target="_blank">Slideshow.</a>

-= List Example: =

-For a List example, checkout this <a href="https://www.opinionstage.com/polldiscovery/the-5-best-sources-for-great-free-images?o=wp35e8" target="_blank">List.</a>

-= Story Example: =

-For a Story example, checkout this <a href="https://www.opinionstage.com/quiz/buzzfeed-quiz-create-a-buzzfeed-style-quiz?o=wp35e8" target="_blank">Story.</a>

 =  Why use Opinion Stage interactive content tools? =

- * Manage all your interactive content (polls, surveys, quizzes, slideshows, forms & stories) from one dashboard
+ * Manage all your interactive content (polls, surveys, quizzes, slideshows, forms & article stories) from one dashboard
  * Opinion Stage makes it easy and fast to create content.
 It literally takes minutes to get up & going with a poll, quiz, survey or slideshow
  * Create content from scratch or use pre-made content templates to further speed the creation process
  * Boost engagement - polls, surveys, quizzes, slideshows and forms increase participation, time-on-site & page views
  * Drive new traffic from social shares - quizzes, polls & slideshows are known to be one of the most shared types of content on the internet
+ * Supports a social sharing bar that includes sharing buttons to all the popular social networks and an integration with facebook comments
  * Generate revenue by integrating ads in the interactive content - build upon the high engagement rates to increase revenue from your ads
  * Gather more leads by integrating a lead form inside the content (e.g. poll, quiz).
 This will not only produce more leads, but will also produce leads of higher quality, as the leads will be associated with the answers of the users.
  * Works seamlessly on all environments - Opinion Stage uses responsive design techniques to fully support all platforms & screen sizes, including desktops, tablets and mobile devices.
 Reach your target audience wherever they are
  * Embed in any location - in the sidebar, inside a post/page, in a section on your site or in a popup
+ * Supports setting the color theme, fonts & sizes & title ortientation of the different contetn formats
+ * White label the content and add your own logo to make it seem as if it was build by your brand

 = Main Poll Features: =

- * Manage all your polls from one dashboard
  * Create polls with 4 different graphic layouts - standard, images, thumbnails & head-to-head layouts
  * Easily add images & videos into the polls either from your computer or by using an integrated search function
  * Configure if user can select one or more options to vote on